-Limit the ATV to the load capacity ratings identified in the Load Capacity Ratings chart.
-So if you and your passenger combined weigh in at over 500 lb (226 kg), leave some of that extra cargo at home.
-The combined weight limit, including you, your passenger, your rack cargo, and your trailer, is a specified amount, so consult the chart and monitor it carefully.
+One reason why passengers are prohibited on ATV's is because their presence throws off the weight and balance of the ATV.
+Cargo can do the same if it weighs too much.
+Limit the ATV to the load capacity ratings identified in the following chart for the particular model being operated.
+So if you're weighing in at over 200 lb (91 kg) when you ride, leave some of that extra cargo at home.
+The combined weight limit, including you, your rack cargo, and your trailer, is a specified amount, so consult the ATV Load Capacity Ratings chart and monitor it carefully.